J.D. (Scrubs): Work

 J.D. is also engaged in a constant battle with the Janitor (Neil Flynn) from the very first episode.
 The Janitor is trying to open a jammed door when J.D. suggests there may be a penny stuck in it.
 When it turns out that there is a penny stuck in the door, the Janitor vows revenge.
 Throughout the series, the Janitor frequently plays tricks and pranks on J.D.
 In the eighth-season finale, it is revealed that J.D. did accidentally put the penny in the door.
 The Janitor saw him drop the penny, but because he never admitted it, decided that J.D. had failed a "test of character," thus igniting their feud.

 J.D. leaves Sacred Heart for a job at another hospital (St. Vincent) where Kim works in order to be closer to his son, Sam.

 In Season 9, J.D. becomes a visiting professor at Winston University, a medical school built on the old site of Sacred Heart, which has been torn down.
 He forms a bond with the series' new main character, Lucy Bennett (Kerry Bishé), whom he counsels through the rigors of life as a doctor.
 After a few months, however, he tells her that he eventually plans to move on, and that she must find a new mentor before he leaves.
 Finally, he leaves his teaching position and steps back from mentoring Lucy, determined that she must learn to function on her own.
+After being a concierge doctor, J.D. returns to Sacred Heart and replaces Dr. Cox as Chief of Medicine in season 10.